lucdar/laclark.me/content/about.md

 major!

 Most of the required courses for my Music major were surprisingly traditional.
-For example, in my first semester I took piano lessons wiht the university.
+For example, in my first semester I took piano lessons with the university.
 For my repertoire, I selected [Henry Cowell - The Voice of Lir](https://youtu.be/Z1tGjbq-ilI) (1922) and an arrangement of [Yu-Peng Chen - Moon in One's Cup](https://youtu.be/dy4UGBxH9do) from Genshin Impact (2020).
-I later found out that the jury who judged my playing at the end of the next semester didn't like this selection because they were from the same ["era"](https://en.wikipedia.org/wiki/Dates_of_classical_music_eras) of classical music.
-Though, not all the courses were like this.
-I really liked my discussion-based upper-division music history class which was focused on the Vinyl LP, and I also took a class with [CNMAT](https://cnmat.berkeley.edu/) that taught Max MSP which was really eye-opening.
+The jury who evaluated my playing at the end of the semester didn't like this selection because they were from the same ["era"](https://en.wikipedia.org/wiki/Dates_of_classical_music_eras) of classical music.
+I felt this was a very reductive approach, especially since the style, techniques, and context of the pieces were very different (art music vs. video game music).
+I did take some music classes that approached music with a more _modern_ mindset.
+I look back fondly on my discussion-based upper-division music history class which was focused on the Vinyl LP and the ways it changed the way we interact with music.
+I also took a class with [CNMAT](https://cnmat.berkeley.edu/) that taught Max MSP, a visual-programming music synthesis program which was fascinating to learn about and use.

 My undergraduate Computer Science courses were challenging but very rewarding.
 The content was sometimes hard to grasp, but once I wrapped my head around them I could see the applications even beyond programming.
 One common theme in the Linear Algebra courses I took was [change of basis](https://en.wikipedia.org/wiki/Change_of_basis).
 In essence, this is the idea that we can do a reversible action to change our perspective on a problem, making it easier to solve.
-This is something that is broadly applpicable to many problems and is generally a fun abstraction to ponder.
+This is something that is broadly applpicable outside of linear algebra and is generally a fun abstraction to ponder.

 I definitely leaned into my computer science coursework more than Music, but I don't regret my music major.
 It was refreshing to be studying two subjects that were quiet different, and I think it